Visiting Beijing Guide: Everything I Wish I Knew

 Transit Apps

-▢ Apple Maps provides accurate directions to use the subway, which can be used without a VPN.
+▢ Apple Maps also provides accurate directions to use the subway, which can be used without a VPN.

 Add a Beijing Tour to your trip: